Lady Ursula d'Abo: Personal life

 On 25 July 1943, Manners married barrister Anthony Marreco in the chapel at Belvoir Castle.
 Her husband left to serve in the British Armed Forces in Asia and lost communication with her until 1946.
 During this time she entered a brief relationship with the Maharaja of Jaipur, Man Singh II, whom she met through her friend Jawaharlal Nehru.
 Lady Ursula and Marreco divorced in 1948.

 In October 1947 she attended the wedding of Cayetana Fitz-James Stuart, 18th Duchess of Alba and Luis Martínez de Irujo y Artázcoz at the Cathedral of Saint Mary of the See in Seville, Spain.

-Upon returning to England she was courted by financier Erland d'Abo and by John Scott, Earl of Dalkeith.
+Upon returning to England, she was courted by financier Erland d'Abo and by John Scott, Earl of Dalkeith.
 During this time she was in a serious car accident with d'Abo and had to undergo facial reconstructive surgery under Arthur Rainsford Mowlem.

 On 22 November 1951 she married Erland d'Abo at the St. Andrew's Church in West Wratting, Cambridgeshire.
 They moved into West Wratting Park, a Georgian country house, and also purchased a mansion in Kensington Square.
 They had three children.
 Their first child, John Henry Erland d'Abo, was born on 7 October 1953.
 Their second child, Louisa Jane d'Abo, was born on 8 January 1955.
 Their third child, Richard Winston Mark d'Abo, was born on 3 July 1956.
 Her husband died from a heart attack in 1970.

-By that time, Lady Ursula had been in a long-time affair with oil tycoon J. Paul Getty, whom she lived with for five years at Sutton Place.
+By that time, Lady Ursula had been in a long-time affair with American oil tycoon J. Paul Getty.
+They lived together for five years at Sutton Place.
 She was aware that Getty had affairs with other European aristocratic women at this time, including Mary Teissier and Countess Marianne von Alvensleben.
 When Getty died in 1976, he left her an inheritance, reportedly £85,000 and $165,250 in stock.

 Death

-Lady Ursula d'Abo died at her home, West Wratting Park, in the presence of her family on 2 November 2017, six days before her 101st birthday.
+Lady Ursula d'Abo died at her apartment in Buckingham court, Kensington, in the presence of her family on 2 November 2017, six days before her 101st birthday.